Arkansas Statute of Limitations for Personal Injury Quick Facts

 You must file your case within a certain time frame known as a statute of limitations.

 In Arkansas, the statute of limitations for personal injury cases is three years.
-It begins running from the date of your injury.
+This means you have three years from the date you were injured to file a lawsuit (Arkansas Code § 16-56-105).

 A statute of limitations protects victims from being sued for something that happened in the distant past.